-On the journey to independence, it can help to have a transition period which involves trialling several different options.
-Depending on the goal, this could take place over a number of years.
+For significant steps, it can help to have a transition period that involves trialling a range of different options.
+Depending on the goal, this could take place over several years.

 Example: Goal - Independent living.

 If the person's goal is to live independently, you might like to trial longer periods of respite where they are away from their usual place of residence.